 In Hebrew, the word for love is ahava, which comes from the root word, hav, “to give.”
 In Judaism, to love is to give.
 Giving to others forms the connection that enables us to love one another.
 Join us this month, as we offer a devotional series exploring the Jewish perspective on love.

 These days bakeries can make some fancy cakes.
 But I’d bet that given the choice, most people would prefer a delicious homemade cake for their birthday over a store-bought cake.
 That’s because nothing compares to the personal touch.
 A bakery cake might contain the finest ingredients, but only a homemade cake contains a dose of love.

-In this week’s Torah portion, we learn that Moses provided oxen and wagons for two out of the three Levite families charged with transporting the Tabernacle when the nation of Israel would travel.
+In our verses today, we learn that Moses provided oxen and wagons for two out of the three Levite families charged with transporting the Tabernacle when the nation of Israel would travel.
 To the Gershonites and Merarites who transported the curtains and support beams for the Tabernacle, Moses provided transportation.
 But for the family of Kohath, whose job it was to transport the holy vessels such as the Ark, the Lampstand, and the Table for the Showbread, no oxen or wagons were provided.
 The Kohathites had to carry it all by themselves.

 Why the discrepancy?